onepanelio/core-docs/docs/deployment/configuration/remote-microk8s.md

 This can be a VM in the cloud, or Multipass running locally.
 In either case, it has to be running Ubuntu 20.04 or higher.

-## Microk8s installation and set up
+## Microk8s installation and setup

 1. Set up your VM